-- q.
-Commercial and industrial undertakings often may not require or need long term zoning provisions; as such Temporary Use Permits may be considered in the Land Use Bylaw. - r.
-This plan does not support the establishment of destination gaming facilities such as casinos and commercial bingo halls. - s.
-The zoning bylaw may provide a zone in which short-term vacation rentals may be used for short-term visitor and tourist accommodation on a commercial basis. - t.
-When rezoning to allow for short-term vacation rentals the Trust Committee should consider at a minimum matters of density on individual lots, water and sewage capacity available for tourist accommodation and the affect such a rezoning may have on the adjacent neighbourhood and the Island overall.
+- q-p.
+Commercial and industrial undertakings often may not require or need long term zoning provisions; as such Temporary Use Permits may be considered in the Land Use Bylaw. - F.g.
+This plan does not support the establishment of destination gaming facilities such as casinos and commercial bingo halls. - Srr.
+The zoning bylaw may provide a zone in which short-term vacation rentals may be used for short-term visitor and tourist accommodation on a commercial basis. - S. When rezoning to allow for short-term vacation rentals the Trust Committee should consider at a minimum matters of density on individual lots, water and sewage capacity available for tourist accommodation and the affect such a rezoning may have on the adjacent neighbourhood and the Island overall. - t.
+Commercial enterprises should only be permitted a maximum of one residence as an accessory use on the same parcel. - u.
+With regard to the following land within the Commercial 1 zone (C1), LOT E, SECTION 31, LASQUETI ISLAND, NANAIMO DISTRICT, PLAN 9259, only new land use proposals of a reduced density are supported. - t.v.
+The use of properties adjacent to agricultural land should not result in adverse impacts on agricultural land.